Walt Rock: Washington Redskins

 Rock started 10 games at left tackle for Washington in 1968, with Jim Snowden at starting right tackle, under head coach Otto Graham.
 Graham already was in the Hall of Fame as a quarterback by that time, and was later selected as one of the NFL's 100 greatest players.
 After a 5–9 season, Graham was replaced by coaching legend Vince Lombardi, who would enter the Hall of Fame as a coach, and be selected as one of the greatest coaches in NFL history.
+Of Lombardi, Rock later said "[He] was the type of person who, if you're lucky, you're able to be associated with once in your life...[he] brought something to Washington last year which has carried over: Be a believer!...
+He always told us, 'Believe in yourselves and stick together...then you can't lose.'"
 Lombardi made Rock the starting right tackle and Snowden the starting left tackle.
 Rock played in only 12 games, starting all of them at right tackle.
 Washington's record improved to 7–5–2 in 1969.

 Lombardi died less than one year later, and Rock started 13 games at right tackle under head coach Bill Austin in 1970, with the team falling to 6–8.
 In 1971, future Hall of Fame coach George Allen took over as Washington's head coach.
 Rock started all 14 games at right tackle under Allen in both 1971 and 1972.
 The team finished 9–4–1 in 1971.
 In 1971, the line of Rock, Snowden, guards Ray Schoenke and John Wilbur and center Len Hauss permitted only 17 quarterback sacks, second best in the NFL.

 Washington finished 11–3 in 1972, first in the NFC's East Division.
 The offensive line, with Terry Hermeling and Paul Laaveg replacing Snowden and Schoenke, was again second best in the NFL in giving up only 11 sacks.
 Washington defeated the Dallas Cowboys in the 1972 National Football Conference championship game, 26–3, but lost to the undefeated Miami Dolphins in Super Bowl VII, 14–7.

 Allen’s teams in Washington were known as “The Over The Hill Gang” because of his penchant to trade draft picks for veteran players.
 However, the 1972 team’s average age of 28.8 years was only 1.2 years over the league average; and the majority of his starting players, like the recently turned 31-year old Rock, were already on the team when he arrived in 1971.

 In 1973, Rock suffered injuries and only played in seven games.
 Washington coach George Allen waived Rock before the 1974 season.
-Rock was bitter over the manner in which Allen released him, saying Allen had lied to him.
-He called professional football "'a backstabbing business'".

-Rock did not talk to opposing defensive linemen during the games.

-Personal life
+Personal life and death

 After retiring from football, Rock continued with the garage door installation business full time.
-Later, while still owning half the business, he and his wife eventually moved south to Williamsburg, Virginia.
+In 2010, he retired to Williamsburg, Virginia.
+He died there on May 19, 2026, at the age of 84.